 If you plan on driving while visiting the US, you’ll need a valid driver’s license.

 In some states, your valid, unexpired license from your home country is sufficient.
-Other states will require you to carry an international driving permit (IDP).
+Other states will require you to carry an IDP.
 Check with the DMV of each state you’ll be driving in to find out its requirements.

 In either case, an IDP can be helpful.
 It translates information from your license into English so an officer can read it.
 IDPs must be obtained in the same country that your driver’s license was issued, and you must carry both the IDP and your driver’s license.
 IDPs are valid for one year.

 6 tips for driving in the US

-For a smoother trip, there are a few things to keep in mind abut road safety in the US.
+For a smoother trip, there are a few things to keep in mind about road safety in the US.

 - Keep right.
 Drivers must drive on the right side of the road.
 Additionally, if there’s more than one lane driving in your direction, slower traffic should stay to the right.

 - Buckle up.
 Most states require front-seat passengers to wear their seat belts at all times.
 Some states require all occupants to wear their seat belts.

 - Use child safety seats.
 All children in the US must be safely secured with a child seat or seat belt.
-As a general rule, babies and small children are not allowed to sit in the front seat, and children under eight must be in a car seat or booster seat unless they’re over 4’9″ or weigh more than 40 pounds.
+As a general rule, babies and small children are not allowed to sit in the front seat, and children under eight must be in a car seat or booster seat unless they’re over 4 foot 9 inches or weigh more than 40 pounds.

 - Don’t drink and drive.
 US police officers are vigilant about cracking down on drunk drivers.
 Most states have a blood alcohol limit of 0.08.